Symbolic Music Generation with Diffusion Models: Methods

 \subsection{Framewise Self-similarity Metric}

-Inspired by the statistical similarity evaluation described in~\citet{choi2020encoding}, we evaluate our models with a modified framewise Overlapping Area ($\mathrm{OA}$) metric.
-The goal of this metric is to capture local self-similarity patterns across a generated sequence and yield a statistic that effectively represents the qualitative output of our models.
+To evaluate the statistical similarity between our model's qualitative output and the original training sequences, we present a metric that captures local self-similarity patterns across generated melodic sequences.
+Inspired by the statistical similarity evaluation described in~\cite{choi2020encoding}, we evaluate our models with a modified framewise Overlapping Area ($\mathrm{OA}$) metric.

 We use a sliding 4-measure window with 2-measure hop size to capture local pitch and duration statistics across the piece.
 Within each 4-measure frame, we compute the mean and variance of both pitch, which captures melodic similarity, and duration, which captures rhythmic similarity.
 These statistics specify a Gaussian PDF for pitch and duration for each frame $(p_P(k), p_D(k))$.
 We compute the Overlapping Area ($\mathrm{OA}$) \cite{choi2020encoding} of adjacent frames ($k$, $k+1$) where each frame's statistics are modeled as $\mathcal{N}(\mu_1, \sigma^2_1)$ and $\mathcal{N}(\mu_2, \sigma^2_2)$, respectively: